-While an art student in the 1970’s, I was influenced by the theories and practices of Minimalism and Conceptualism which dominated the art world at the moment.
+While an art student in the 1970’s, Terrence Karpowicz was influenced by the theories and practices of Minimalism and Conceptualism which dominated the contemporary art at the time.

-Between college and graduate school, I was awarded a Fulbright-Hayes scholarship to the United Kingdom to serve as apprentice to the sole millwright for the government’s Society for the Protection of Ancient Buildings.
-I learned the ancient techniques and craftsmanship of watermill and windmill construction and preservation.
-As a result of these influences and experiences, my aesthetic is rooted in craftsmanship while being informed by the sublime nature of minimal forms and the layering of history and ideas.
+In 1975, he was awarded a Fulbright-Hayes scholarship to the United Kingdom to serve as apprentice to the sole millwright for the government’s Society for the Protection of Ancient Buildings.
+There he learned the ancient techniques and craftsmanship of watermill and windmill construction and preservation.
+As a result of these influences and experiences, Karpowicz’s aesthetic is rooted in craftsmanship while being informed by the sublime nature of minimal forms and the layering of history and ideas.

-I continue to practice the craft of wood-working and joinery and am especially drawn to the interactions of wind, water, sunlight, and gravity on natural materials.
-My work is defined by the tension at the point of contact, or joint, and the act of creating this tension.
-By joining irregular, organic materials (such as wood limbs and granite shards) to machine-tooled geometric shapes of steel, I create sculpture with actual or implied kinetic relationships among the elements and between the sculpture and its environment.
+Terrence Karpowicz continues to practice the craft of wood-working and joinery and is especially drawn to the interactions of wind, water, sunlight, and gravity on natural materials.
+His work is defined by the tension at the point of contact, or joint, and the act of creating this tension.
+By joining irregular, organic materials (such as wood limbs and granite shards) to machine-tooled geometric shapes of steel, he creates sculpture with actual or implied kinetic relationships among the elements and between the sculpture and its environment.

-The ways in which disparate materials interact with each other define my life and my relationship with the world.
-Oak and granite nesting in congruent harmony, stainless steel orbs spinning within walnut ellipses, granite shards twisting against armatures of steel - these elements are held together through my commitment to materials, history and craftsmanship.
+The ways in which disparate materials interact with each other define the artist’s life and his relationship with the world.
+Oak and granite nesting in congruent harmony, stainless steel orbs spinning within walnut ellipses, granite shards twisting against armatures of steel - these elements are held together through his commitment to materials, history and craftsmanship.